 Our Neighbourhood Walk Score

-Prairie Spruce Commons’ neighborhood has a Walk Score of 75, Very Walkable, is reflective of the wonderful neighbourhood we are building in.
+Prairie Spruce Commons’ neighborhood has a Walk Score of 76, Very Walkable, is reflective of the wonderful neighbourhood we live in.
 Most errands can be done on foot.
 As the area sees further development, the Walk Score will only improve, becoming a Walker’s Paradise.

 Imagine yourself at the centre of ever-widening concentric circles.